 Know the river-Besides being aware of wildlife, it’s also important to know a little about the river before you go.
 Has there been a drought and the water is too low for paddling?
 How strong is the current?
 Was there a storm that caused limbs to fall into the river?

 Limbs and trees in rivers are called strainers.
 Strainers are just like the strainer used in the kitchen when draining spaghetti.
 The water flows through the tree and holds a water craft or a person against the tree.
 Boaters are like spaghetti against a strainer.
 The best thing to do is watch out and stay away from them.
-A strainer could be hard to paddle out of.
-You may have to get out of the boat and pull yourself over the strainer and wait for help.
+A strainer could make it hard to paddle.
+You may have to get out of your craft and pull yourself over the strainer and wait for help.

-Storms- Is it thundering and/or lightening?
-You’ve probably heard it before- “If there is thunder, there is lightening.”
+Storms– Is it thundering and lightning?
+You’ve probably heard it said before: “If there is thunder, there is lightning.”
 It’s never a good idea to be on the river if you hear thunder.
 In case, you are on the river and a storm arises.
 DO NOT seek shelter under tall trees.
 Stay in a low area and crouch down.
 If you are close to the end of your trip keep paddling and get in your car as soon as possible.

 What belongs in the cooler?-You feel safe and ready to go.
 You know what to expect on the river and now you need to pack the cooler.
 Think about how long of a trip you are taking and how many people you have.
 Don’t drink alcohol on a river.
 It’s against the law and endangers yourself and others.
 If it is an extra hot day, pack more drinks.
 It’s better to end up with too many than not enough.
 Drinks with electrolytes like Smart water and Gatorade will help keep you from dehydrating.